 Yes, there will be some shots you miss because the subject is either too close or too far away, but it’ll make you think more creatively about the way you frame your photos.
 I’ll often spend an entire day shooting at 50mm and I love the way it makes me think more creatively.

 The other benefit of a prime lens is that they usually have a much larger maximum aperture than zoom lenses, say f1.8 instead of perhaps f4.
-This allows you to have fun with selective focus, using a large aperture (small f number) to keep your subject in focus and throw the everything else into a pleasing blur.
+This allows you to have fun with selective focus, using a large aperture (small f-number) to keep your subject in focus and throw everything else into a pleasing blur.

 Why not challenge yourself to shoot with a restriction?
 This could mean spending a whole day at one focal length, using either a prime lens or a zoom set to one focal length.
 Don’t forget, if you’re shooting with your phone you’re almost certainly shooting with a prime lens!
 Alternatively, pick one aperture and take a collection of photos with that setting.